ikarus23/MifareClassicTool/README.md

 ([mfcuk](https://code.google.com/p/mfcuk/),
 [mfoc](http://code.google.com/p/mfoc/)).

-The application comes with a standard key file called *std.keys*, which only contains the well known keys and some standard keys from a short Google search.
+The application comes with standard key files called *std.keys* and *extended-std.keys*, which contains the well known keys and some standard keys from a short Google search.
 You can try to read a tag with this key file using &quot;Read Tag&quot; from main menu.